 That's because there are studies available which have revealed recycling paper uses much less energy and waste than making paper from virgin forest fibre.
 (Please see Paper, Printing & The Environment for more info.)

 The forests that absorb carbon dioxide which is a major cause of global warming, are still dissappearing.
 Our water and atmosphere is still being polluted with poisons.
 Paper pulp mills are using water at an alarming rate.
 Our wildlife is losing its home.
 If we as consumers refuse to buy products that cause this level of destruction then manufacturers will be forced to use alternative methods.

 The good news is, we now have a growing number of greener choices!

 As well as making informed purchasing descisions, perhaps you would like to consider joining an environmental organisation committed to preserving trees and wildlife for the future.

-Despite the growing accessibility of electronic media, giving a greeting card is still valued today as a simple and thoughtful gesture to connect with another.
+Despite the growing accessibility of electronic media, giving a greeting card is still valued today as a simple and thoughtful gesture to connect, care and celebrate life.
 I want to make this choice easy for people who care about reducing their environmental footprint.
 I also hope to inspire others to appreciate nature more and therefore endeavour to protect it.